MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/retrieve-filters-applied-to-a-visualization/retrieve-filters-applied-to-a-visualization.md

 ---
 title: Retrieve filters applied to a visualization
-description: You can use the following REST API endpoint to return information about the individual filters that have been applied to the dataset available to a visualization in a dossier, called the visualization-level dataset.
+description: You can use the following REST API endpoint to return information about the individual filters that have been applied to the dataset available to a visualization in a dashboard, called the visualization-level dataset.
 The filtering information that is returned can be used by other REST API endpoints.
 ---

 :::tip